sayarkarmakar/sayarkarmakar.github.io/index.md

 Oct 2020: Peer-reviewed conference article on cyberbullying gets accepted at HICSS (Hawaii International Conference on System Science) 54.
 An initial work on change-point exploration was also accepted in 16th Annual social informatics research symposium back in Aug 2020.

 Oct 2020: Interesting work has begun on Neural nets convergence, some related new algorithms and their tail properties.
-We would look forward to apply these new algorithms in time-series forecasting.
+We look forward to apply these new algorithms in time-series forecasting.

 Sep 2020: We submitted a [Paper](https://arxiv.org/abs/2009.06007) on time-varying Bayesian ARCH/GARCH model.
 Here a new B-spline based estimation method is proposed and posterior contraction theory is developed.
 We were also able to include iGARCH model, which is a first.